microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ![](https://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/messagesjson.png)

-8. You can test that the request is being succesfully cached by observing the different behavior when you're online or offline:
+8. You can test that the request is being successfully cached by observing the different behavior when you're online or offline:
 - If you're online, every time you refresh the page the number in the various boxes will change, since it's returned by the REST API
 - If you're offline, at every refresh of the page the number in the various boxes will stay the same, since it's returned by the local cache